 Navigating local data privacy and confidentiality laws alongside international obligations

-While many companies attempt to use NDA templates, if your case involves cross-border deals, intellectual property, high-value transactions, or complex partnerships, working with an experienced Turkish lawyer is essential.
+While many companies attempt to use NDA templates, if your case involves cross-border deals, intellectual property, high value transactions, or complex partnerships, working with the right type of Turkish lawyer is essential.

 At Bayraktar Attorneys, we specialize in: